Kayapo

-The Kayapo (Portuguese: Caiapó [kajaˈpɔ]) people are the indigenous people in Brazil who inhabit a vast area spreading across the states of Pará and Mato Grosso, south of the Amazon River and along Xingu River and its tributaries.
-This pattern has given rise to the nickname the Xingu tribe.
-They are one of the various subgroups of the great Mebêngôkre nation (people from the water’s source).
-The term "Kayapo" is used by neighbouring groups rather than the Kayapo themselves.
-They refer to outsiders as "Poanjos".
+The Kayapo (Portuguese: Caiapó [kajaˈpɔ]) people are an indigenous people in Brazil, living over a vast area across the states of Pará and Mato Grosso, south of the Amazon River and along the Xingu River and its tributaries.
+This location has given rise to the tribe's nickname of "the Xingu".
+They are one of the various subgroups of the great Mebêngôkre nation (meaning "people from the water's source").
+The name Kayapo is used by neighboring groups rather than referring by the Kayapo to themselves; they refer to outsiders as Poanjos.